Balban: Military campaigns

-Balban took upon himself the exterminating the turbulent tribes of Mewat and Awadh, destroying strongholds and villages.
+Balban took upon himself the exterminating of the turbulent tribes of Mewat and Awadh, destroying strongholds and villages.
 He then built military outposts, gave land to soldiers and Afghans to settle.
 He garrisoned forts at key locations, cleared forests and ensured safe roads.
 He also unsuccessfully laid siege to the fortress of Ranthambore, but did recapture Gwalior from the Rajputs.

 In 1247, Balban suppressed a rising of the Chandela Chief of Kalinjar.